 Mastering is included as a part of our production.
 If you have a mastering engineer that you like to use we are more than happy to deliver unmastered copies of mixes.
 Because we deal with so many independent artists we’ve incorporated Mastering into our process to ensure that our clients are always putting their best foot forward.

 What is Mastering?

 Mastering is the final stage of producing a single, EP, or Album.
 Mastering is the process of preparing your release for distribution to ensure that it will translate across the wide variety of playback devices that people use today.
 On a more technical level is consists of applying equalization, compression, and limiting to the stereo mix of a track.

 How many people can the artist apartment comfortably house?

 This question really depends on your definition of comfort but according to our definition of comfort the apartment can comfortably house 6 people.

 Are meals provided?

 Meals are not provided.
-We offer snacks and beverages but you’re responsible for your three squares.
+We offer water and coffee but you’re responsible for your three squares.

 Will you guys mix projects you didn’t produce?